 HOW ARE THEY SUING DEFENDANTS AS PUBLIC IP ADDRESSES?

-They file a copyright infringement lawsuit in federal court against one unknown “John Doe” defendant with one accused IP address.
+They file a copyright infringement lawsuit in federal court.
+The lawsuit is against one unknown “John Doe” defendant with one accused IP address.
 They tracked that defendant over the course of months or years before the lawsuit was filed.
-The judge allows them to send a subpoena to the accused defendant’s ISP (e.g., Comcast) forcing it to provide them the accused “John Doe” defendant’s contact information (and other relevant information).
+The judge allows them to send a subpoena to the accused defendant’s ISP (e.g., Comcast).
+This forces the ISP to provide them the accused “John Doe” defendant’s contact information (and other relevant information).

 They have devised a way of unmasking the identity of accused downloaders without needing to go through a federal court subpoena process.
-They do this by filing a “bill of discovery” lawsuit in a state court (e.g., the “Miami-Dade Strike 3” lawsuits).
+They do this by filing a “bill of discovery” lawsuit in a state court.
+(In my articles, I refer to these as the “Miami-Dade Strike 3” lawsuits).

 SEE THE 2019-2020 CASES FILED IN FLORIDA (THE “MIAMI-DADE STRIKE 3 ARTICLES”):

-Recent article explaining how defense attorneys are luring defendants in with a “bait and switch” which ends up forcing them to settle or be sued.
+- Recent article explaining how defense attorneys are luring defendants in with a “bait and switch.”
+They sell a “motion to quash” service, but when this fails, their client ends up forcing them to settle or be sued.

 1) Have a copyright infringement defense law firm file an answer with the court; ask for attorney fees.